xeonqq/feeling-responsive/_posts/codility/2020-12-30-codility-genomic-range-query.md

 ---
 layout: page
-title: "Codility GenomicRangeQuery Solution Explained with Illustration"
+title: "Codility GenomicRangeQuery Solution (Python) Explained with Illustration"
 subheadline: "Codility"
 teaser: "How to solve GenomicRangeQuery problem with prefix sum?"
 header: no